techacharya/Cources/linux/theory/core-concept/fhs.md

 ### /run
 This directory contains system information data describing the system since it was booted.
 Files under this directory must be cleared at the beginning of the boot process.

+### /sys
+ This is also a virtual file-system contains information related to hardware and the operating system.